 15th Aug 2016

-Factual error: At the beginning of the episode, when Snart steals the keycard from the female soldier in 1986, she is shown to be wearing the U.S. army's Combat Infantryman Badge, a combat award for infantry soldiers.
-It is not possible for a woman to have that award then, due to the fact that infantry was closed to women at the time.
+Factual error: At the beginning of the episode, when Snart stole the female soldier's keycard in 1986, she is wearing the U.S. Army's Combat Infantryman Badge (CIB), a combat award for infantry and Special Forces soldiers.
+It is not possible for a woman to have a CIB in 1986 because infantry and Special Forces were closed to women at the time.

 6th Jul 2015

-Continuity mistake: While Lieutenant Granderson is being escorted around the compound and walks to the class she is shown wearing O-3 rank (two silver bars) on her collar, despite never being promoted during the show to this point.
-Later on in the episode when she is talking to her mother, she is shown wearing O-2 rank (one silver bar) again.
+Continuity mistake: While Lieutenant Granderson is being escorted around the compound and walks to the class, she is wearing O-3 rank (two silver bars) on her collar, despite never being promoted during the show to this point.
+Later on in the episode, when she is talking to her mother, she is wearing O-2 rank (one silver bar) again.
+(00:13:35 - 00:34:15)

 9th Jun 2015